department-of-veterans-affairs/vagov-content/pages/education/survivor-dependent-benefits/fry-scholarship.md

 - If you qualify for both the Fry Scholarship and DEA, you'll need to choose which program you want to use.
 Once you choose, you can’t change your mind.

 **Exception:** If your parent died in the line of duty before August 1, 2011, you may qualify for both the Fry Scholarship and the Survivors’ and Dependents’ Educational Assistance (DEA) program.
-You can get up to 81 months of full-training through these programs, but you can use only one program at a time. <br>
+You can get up to 81 months of full-time training through these programs, but you can use only one program at a time. <br>
 [Read about the DEA program](/education/survivor-dependent-benefits/dependents-education-assistance/).

 </li>